andGarc/vector-analysis-syracuse-lesson/docs/_slides/regress.md

 There are many ways to use geospatial information about tracts to impose assumptions about non-independence between observations in the regression.
-One approach is a Spatial Auto-Regressive (SAR) model, which regresses each value against the weighted average of neighbors
+One approach is a Spatial Auto-Regressive (SAR) model, which regresses each value against the weighted average of neighbors.

 ~~~r